[Minor revision–posted 9/3/20 (replaces 12/18/14 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define the responsibilities and procedural guidelines for teaching assistants and graduate part-time instructors at Texas Tech University.

-REVIEW: This OP will be reviewed in November of even-numbered years by the Dean of the Graduate School and the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in November of even-numbered years by the Dean of the Graduate School and the Vice Provost for Academic Innovation and Student Success with substantive revisions presented to the Provost and Senior Vice President (PSVP).

 a.
 The teaching assistantship (TA) or graduate part-time instructorship (GPTI) is the university's way of assisting the graduate student in the pursuit of advanced education and in meaningful entry into the professional world.
 Teaching assistants and graduate part-time instructors make an important contribution to the teaching mission of the university.
 The TA or GPTI is both student and employee.
 They are continually involved, as students, in the scholarship of their discipline.
 As students, they have a natural understanding of the needs and perspectives of other students, which enhances their role as employee.